 Allium cernuum-- nodding onion.
 Clusters of pink flowers nod on slender stems.
 Very wide-spread species.
 Seed source here Olympic Mtns, WA.
 3 per pot.

 Anemone deltoidea-- anemone-of-the-forest.
-Clear white flowers on 12 inch stems brighten the dark forest understory.
+Clear white flowers up to 2" across on 12 inch stems brighten the dark forest under story.
 Spreads on weak rhizomes.
 WA, OR, CA. Available May 2015.

 Campanula rotundifolia white-- Nodding white funnel flowers rather than the typical blue bells.
 Started from cuttings taken from wild plant found growing in the Washington Olympics, Buckhorn Wilderness.
 WA.